Savoring Paris

 Five Star Christmas

-Perfect Set-Up for a Sequel
+Perfect Set-Up for a Sequel (which never happened)

-Hallmark will have SERIOUSLY disappointed me considering the comparatively weak movies that they do build on if they don’t follow this one up.
+So Haul Out the Holly gets one and this one doesn’t?
+Inexplicable.
 It is very rare that I give 10 stars to a Hallmark movie.
 This deserved every one of them.
 The highest praise I could give is that this almost could have been a regular theatre movie.
 I said almost.
 It was laugh-out-loud funny while being heart-tuggingly touching.
 And without being manipulative like the “soldier’s sad widow who finds a new love” movies are.
-There were multiple engaging story lines and a nice romance.
+There were multiple engaging storylines and a nice romance.
 Lucy and her siblings meet at home for Christmas only to discover that their Dad has turned it into a B&B and is making a mull of it.
 They all join forces to help their Dad turn it into a success.
 When who they think is an influential B&B reviewer drives up, they all pretend to be staff or happy guests, as there are no real ones, and that would not be a good look.
 The direction was awesome by veteran Hallmark director, Christie Will Wolf.
 She has not always helmed good movies, but in this case, the good script was made something special.
 The acting by most concerned fills the bill.

 Once I got used to Bethany’s new eyebrows and Victor Webster as her love interest, it did not put a step wrong.
 I like Victor, but he was a little miscast.
-And can you believe no flour throwing scenes or snow-ball fight or snow angels to be found?!
+And can you believe no flour-throwing scenes or snow-ball fights or snow angels to be found?!
 Instead, there was a Taffy-Pull!
 What a concept!

-Each cast member had a very engaging story, and any one of the characters could be the focus of a next spin-off or two.
+Each cast member had a very engaging story, and any one of the characters could be the focus of a spin-off or two.
 Or Three.

-Rating: 5 out of 5.
+Rating: 10 out of 10.

 November 28, 2020